Dharma Sri Munasinghe: Early life and career

 Dharma Sri Munasinghe was born on 1 March 1930 in Kandy Udawella village near Danture.
 He was educated at Dharmaraja College, Kandy where he excelled in studies, and was selected to the University of Ceylon.
 But Dharma Sri had other plans, as he turned down University entrance, and moved to Colombo in search of employment.

 He joined the Sri Lanka Broadcasting Corporation, then the Radio Ceylon, in 1952 as a clerk.
 Young Dharma Sri had the fortune of working with many contemporary greats of Sinhala broadcasting at Radio Ceylon such as Thevis Guruge, D.M.
 Colombage, H.M.Gunasekera, P. Velikala and Praba Perera.
 It was an important period of his life, as Dharma Sri was inspired by these great personalities.

 He left the Radio Ceylon in 1956 to pursue a career in the Inland Revenue Department.
 But he continued writing Radio plays and working as an announcer for SLBC, and even appeared in the famous radio Comedy show Vinoda samaya with comedians Annesley Dias and Berty Gunathilake.
 Dharma Sri is the writer of 23 Radio play series in total.

 Dharma Sri Munasinghe excelled in many disciplines of popular art.
-He was a brilliant Sinhala Radio Play writer; a Radio dramatist, announcer, comedian, producer and actor; an award-winning Theatre actor; a Tele drama screenwriter and actor; an award-winning Film actor, screenwriter & director; and an Oriental dancer.
+He was a Sinhala Radio Play writer; a Radio dramatist, announcer, comedian, producer and actor; an award-winning Theatre actor; a Tele drama screenwriter and actor; an award-winning Film actor, screenwriter & director; and an Oriental dancer.